FraleyA/FraleyA/README.md

 💬 Let's talk about...
 - Astrophysics & cosmology
 - Data visualization & analysis
-- My research on galaxy evolution <br>
+- My research on galaxy evolution

-- 📫 How to reach me: fraley.a@ufl.edu & [LinkedIn](https://www.linkedin.com/in/austin-fraley-429647344/)
+📫 How to reach me: fraley.a@ufl.edu & [LinkedIn](https://www.linkedin.com/in/austin-fraley-429647344/)